Azure/DevOps-Self-Hosted/docs/wiki/Self-hosted Managed DevOps Pool.md

-This sections gives you an overview on how to use the Virtual Machine Scale Set pipeline to deploy & maintain self-hosted Azure DevOps Agents using [Virtual Machine Scale Sets](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/scale-set-agents?view=azure-devops).
+This sections gives you an overview on how to use the Managed DevOps Pool pipeline to deploy & maintain self-hosted Azure DevOps Agents using [Managed DevOps Pools service](https://learn.microsoft.com/en-us/azure/devops/managed-devops-pools/?view=azure-devops).

 ### _Navigation_